VinceFINET/DreaminPartners/README.md

     "phone": "+44 (0)12 345 6789"
 }
 ```
 - The `name` property is mandatory with at least two propeties `firstname` and `lastname`.
-Any other properties are optional.
+Any other properties are optional (unless you set up additional mandatory fields at the Lead level or any validation rules).
 - Below is an example of such QRCode:

 <div align="center">
   <img src="./docs/qrcode-example.png" width="256" alt="Example of a QRCode" />
 </div>

+- The template used for the JSON can be changed in the LWC configuration when it's inserted in the flexipage.
+It's a regular expression.
+If you don't know what it is keep the default value that can read the above template/example.

+## What happens if the scanner does not work?

+- If for some reason your user experience an error while scanning, there is an alternative process for them to follow.
+So in short they can type the name and company of the lead (mandatory information) additionnaly can put phone and/or email address.
+And hit "save" button.
+- Technical logs are available in the "log" tab if you need to understand what's happening there.
+But the most important is that our dear partners will not be blocked!

 ## How do I pass visitors information to the partners afterwards?